Consdata/kouncil/README.md

 ```bash
 docker run -d -p 80:8080 -e bootstrapServers="KAFKA_BROKER_HOST:9092" consdata/kouncil:latest
 ```
-There is only one required environment variable, `bootstrapServers`, that should point to one of the brokers in your Kafka cluster.
+There is only one required environment variable, `bootstrapServers`, which should point to one of the brokers in your Kafka cluster.
 For example, if your cluster consists of three brokers - kafka1.cluster.local, kafka2.cluster.local, kafka3.cluster.local - you only have to specify one of them (`-e bootstrapServers="kafka1.cluster.local:9092"`) and you are good to go, Kouncil will automatically do the rest!

 Additionaly, Koucil supports multiple clusters.
 Hosts specified in `bootstrapServers` may point to brokers in several different clusters, and Kouncil will recognize that properly.
 Brokers should be separated using comma, i.e.: `docker run -d -p 80:8080 -e bootstrapServers="CLUSTER_1:9092,CLUSTER_2:9092" consdata/kouncil:latest`